hamidgasmi/training.computerscience.algorithms-datastructures/README.md

 - It's a problem that we get from  the **minimum spanning tree** problem with an additional resrtriction:
     - The restriction: that tree that we're looking for should be actually a path
     - MST problem has an efficient solution: O(|E| log |V|) or O(|V|^2)
-    - TSP problem doesn't have a know polynomial algorthm
+    - TSP problem doesn't have a know polynomial algorithm
     - See Kruskal's and Prim's algorithms from course [Graph Algorithms](#graph-algorithms) above
 - Related Problems:
     - Delivery Company